Paul Busti

-Paul Busti, or Paulus Busti or Paolo Busti (baptised 17 October 1749 – 23 July 1824), was the chief operating officer of the Holland Land Company from 1797 until his death.
-He was one of the first prominent real estate operators in the Philadelphia area.
+Paul Busti (8 October 1749 – 23 July 1824) was the Agent General (chief operating officer) of the Holland Land Company from 1799 until his death in 1824.
+As administrator of the Holland Land Company, Busti was responsible for the economic, political, and social development of large areas of central and western New York and northwestern Pennsylvania.

+Busti was also known as Paulus Busti and Paolo Busti.

 Early life

-Busti was born in Lombardy (Italy).
-He was the son of Giulio Cesare Busti, a Milanese banker, and Marianna Zappa and was baptised Pauolo Ignatio Gerardo Maria Busti.
-Busti received a liberal education; he spoke several languages.
+Busti was born in Monza (Italy).
+He was the son of Giulio Cesare Busti, a Milanese banker, and Marianna Zappa and was baptized Pauolo Ignatio Gerardo Maria Busti.
+Busti grew up in Milan and received a "liberal education" during the Italian Enlightenment led by Cesare Beccaria, Paolo Frisi and Roger Boscovich and the culture of Il Caffè.
+Busti spoke and wrote in several languages.

 Career

 From 1771, he was sent to Amsterdam, working in his uncle's counting house.
 He lived at Herengracht 455 (Golden Bend) and 619.
 (In 1796 the Bolongaro Simonetta Company liquidated.)
 In 1797 he moved to the United States.